Lunite/get-webapp/content/blog/june-promotion.md

 ---
 image_hero: banner4.jpg
 hero_title: Win solar for your home for FREE
-title: Go green this spring and be in for a chance to win a FREE solar PV system
+title: Go green this summer and be in for a chance to win a FREE solar PV system
-date: 2020-05-28T13:39:19.406Z
+date: 2020-05-28T14:22:18.602Z
 show_quote_block: true
 seo:
   title: June promotion
   description: June promotion
   keywords: June promotion
 ---
 For every 30 installs we will give away a free solar PV system to a lucky winner.
 Book your installation and get a chance to win your system completely FREE.
-We will randomly draw 1 lucky customer in batches of 30 to receive their first stage payment back and their system and installation for free.
+We will randomly draw one lucky customer in batches of 30 to receive their first stage payment back and their system and installation for free.

 ![solar panels](/img/shutterstock.jpg "Solar Panels")